ExarcaFidalgo/MCKG-A-Community-Driven-Knowledge-Graph-on-Medieval-Charters/README.md

 * Examine validation constraints (ShEx / EntitySchemas).
 * Re-run SPARQL-based statistical analyses.

-The RDF datasets provided here correspond to the data ingested into the public Wikibase instance (version v1.0.0).
+The RDF datasets provided here correspond to the data ingested into the public Wikibase instance (version v1.1.0).
 The live MCKG instance and the repository together ensure reproducibility of the population pipeline described in the paper.

 ## Repository Structure
 All resources are bundled in _mckg.zip_ and organized as follows:
-* _datasets_ contains RDF datasets produced by applying our pipeline to the AMSPO corpus:
+* _datasets_ contains RDF datasets (Turtle format) produced by applying our pipeline to the AMSPO corpus:
   * _Community Dataset_ includes the RDF files generated from community contributions via semi-automatic analysis.
   * _Domain Expert Dataset_ includes the RDF files created from manual expert annotations.
 * _code_ contains Jupyter Notebooks implementing key pipeline components: